rbohl/liferay-docs/developer/customization/articles/product-navigation/05-customizing-the-user-personal-menu/02-using-a-custom-portlet-as-the-user-personal-bar.markdown

 ---
-header-id: providing-the-user-personal-menu
+header-id: using-a-custom-portlet-as-the-user-personal-bar
 ---

-# Providing the User Personal Menu
+# Using a Custom Portlet as the User Personal Bar

 [TOC levels=1-4]

-In this article, you'll learn how to customize the User Personal Menu.
-You'll create a single Java class where you'll specify a portlet to replace the existing default portlet.
+In this article, you'll learn how to replace the default User Personal Bar with a custom portlet.
+This only requires a single Java class.
+Follow these steps:

 1. [Create an OSGi module](/docs/7-2/reference/-/knowledge_base/r/creating-a-project).